xiaohang007/SLICES/README.md

   year={2023}
 }

-## Contact
+## Contact and Support
-Leave an issue or reach out to Hang Xiao (https://www.researchgate.net/profile/Hang-Xiao-8) if you have any questions.
+Start a new discussion thread in [[Discussion]](https://github.com/xiaohang007/SLICES/discussions/categories/general), or reach out to Hang Xiao (https://www.researchgate.net/profile/Hang-Xiao-8) xiaohang07@live.cn if you have any questions.